Skip to main content

 Attire

 Your attire choices will play a major part in how you are viewed.
-However, if time allows dress in comfortable clothes to reduce stress and help you keep focused on your objectives.
-These should still appear conservative, like slacks, neat shirt/blouse, and a jacket/blazer.
+However, if time allows, dress in comfortable clothes to reduce stress and help you keep focused on your objectives.
+These should still appear conservative, like slacks, a neat shirt/blouse, and a jacket/blazer.

 • Avoid clothing that wrinkles or clings.